SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Abstract

 \section{Abstract}

-Large language model (LLM)-powered code agents are rapidly transforming software engineering by automating tasks such as testing, debugging, and repairing, yet the security risks of their generated code have become a critical concern.
-Existing benchmarks have offered valuable insights but remain insufficient: they often simplify tasks to function-level completion, overlook the genuine context in which vulnerabilities were introduced, or adopt narrow evaluation protocols that fail to capture either functional correctness or newly introduced vulnerabilities.
-We therefore introduce \name, a benchmark of 105 coding tasks designed to rigorously evaluate code agents' capabilities in secure code generation.
-Each task includes (i)~realistic task settings that require multi-file edits in large repositories, (ii)~aligned contexts based on real-world open-source vulnerabilities with precisely identified introduction points, and (iii)~comprehensive evaluation that combines functionality testing, vulnerability checking through proof-of-concept exploits, and detection of newly introduced vulnerabilities using static analysis.
-We evaluate three representative agents (SWE-agent, OpenHands, and Aider) with three state-of-the-art LLMs (Claude 3.7 Sonnet, GPT-4.1, and DeepSeek-V3.1).
-Results show that (i)~current agents struggle to produce secure code, as even the best-performing one, SWE-agent supported by DeepSeek-V3.1, achieves merely 15.2\% correct-and-secure solutions, (ii)~some agents produce functionally correct code well but introduce vulnerabilities, even including new ones not previously recorded, and (iii)~adding explicit security instructions for agents does not significantly improve secure coding, underscoring the need for further research.
-These findings establish \name~as a rigorous benchmark for secure code generation and a step toward more reliable software development with LLMs.
+Large language model-powered code agents are rapidly transforming software engineering, yet the security risks of their generated code have become a critical concern.
+Existing benchmarks have provided valuable insights, but they fail to capture scenarios in which vulnerabilities are actually introduced by human developers, making fair comparisons between humans and agents infeasible.
+We therefore introduce \name, a benchmark of 105~C/C++ memory-safety secure coding tasks sourced from 41 projects in OSS-Fuzz and ARVO for code agents.~\name~has the following features: (i)~realistic task settings that require multi-file edits in large repositories, (ii)~aligned contexts based on real-world open-source vulnerabilities with precisely identified vulnerability introduction points, and (iii)~comprehensive evaluation that combines functionality testing and security checking with both static and dynamic oracles.
+We evaluate 5 popular code agents like OpenHands, supported by 5 LLMs (e.g., Claude sonnet 4.5) on~\name.
+Results show that current agents struggle to produce both correct and secure code, as even the best-performing one, produces merely 23.8\% correct and secure solutions on~\name.